Management Structure

 • The Audit & Supervisory Board makes use of the ability of the Standing Audit & Supervisory Board Members to gather information within the Kirin Group and the independence of Audit & Supervisory Board Members.
 The Audit & Supervisory Board also develops a system to ensure that the audits carried out by each Audit & Supervisory Board Members are effective.

-• As of April, 2022, Kirin Holdings has five (5) Audit & Supervisory Board Members, of whom two (2) are Standing Audit & Supervisory Board Members, and three (3) are Audit & Supervisory Board Members.
+• Kirin Holdings has five (5) Audit & Supervisory Board Members, of whom two (2) are Standing Audit & Supervisory Board Members, and three (3) are Audit & Supervisory Board Members.

-Frequency and Attendance rate of the Audit & Supervisory Board Meeting
+Frequency and attendance of Audit & Supervisory Board meetings and attendance of individual members of the Audit & Supervisory Board

 Auditor's Audit